 We verify if the new alternator is working, test the alternator’s positive terminal for 12 volts, and check the feed in the voltage regulator.

 Follow these steps to test the alternator on a Mercedes Benz.

 First, we will check the positive terminal of the alternator, connect the positive test lead of the voltmeter to the alternator’s positive terminal, and connect the negative test lead to the ground from here.

 We read 12.93 volts, the battery voltage running to the positive alternator terminal.
 When the engine starts, the voltage should increase to 13 to 14.5 volts.
 With the engine off, the voltage should decrease to 11.5-12.9 volts.

 Next, we will provide a signal voltage to the voltage regulator by hooking a wire from the battery directly to the signal terminal of the voltage regulator; we should see the voltage increase in our voltmeter; the voltage may vary depending on the voltage required to charge the battery, the signal may provide 6 volts or full load, and that is 12 volts.

 Disconnect the alternator connector, connect the jumper wire to the voltage regulator’s signal terminal, and start the engine.
 While the engine is running, connect the other end of the jumper wire to the positive post; the voltage should increase to 14 volts.

-The voltage remains the same, so we have verified that the problem is our new alternator.
+The voltage remains the same, so we verified that our new alternator is the problem.

 - Please do not connect the jumper wire to the battery terminal for too long; remember that the signal terminal varies its voltage.
 The alternator might overload.